 Take some crushed ice cubes in a beaker and note down the temperature using thermometer.
 It will be 0°C. Now heat the ice in the beaker.
 You can observe that ice is melting to form water.
 Record the temperature at regular intervals and it will remain at 0°C until whole ice is converted to liquid.
-Now heat the beaker again and record the temperature will rise up to 100°C and the temperature will be at 100°C even after continuous heating until the whole mass of water in the beaker is vaporized..
+Now heat the beaker again and record the temperature.
+You can notice that the temperature will rise up to 100°C and it will retain the same even after continuous heating until the whole mass of water in the beaker is vaporized.

-In the above activity, the temperature is constant at 0°C until entire ice is converted into liquid and again constant at 100°C until all the ice is converted into vapor.
+In the above activity, temperature is constant at 0°C until entire ice is converted into liquid and again constant at 100°C until all the ice is converted into vapor.
 Why?
 It is because, when a substance changes from one state to another, a considerable amount of heat energy is absorbed or liberated.
 This energy is called latent heat.
-Thus, latent heat is the amount of heat energy absorbed or released by a substance during a change in its physical sates without any change in its temperature.
-Heat energy is absorbed by a solid during melting and an equal amount of heat energy is liberated by the liquid during freezing, without any temperature change.
-It is called latent heat of fusion.
-In the same manner, heat energy is absorbed by a liquid during vaporization and an equal amount of heat energy is liberated by the vapor during condensation, without any temperature changes.
-This is called latent heat of vaporization.
+Thus, latent heat is the amount of heat energy absorbed or released by a substance during a change in its physical states without any change in its temperature.